Kiranwaghmare123/Interview-preparation/Answer Framing/Technical.md

 ###### Be Open to Feedback:
     Listen carefully.

-# Example:Can you explain the concept of multithreading in programming with an example?"
+# Example 3:Can you explain the concept of multithreading in programming with an example?"

 ###### Understand the Question:
     The question is asking for an explanation of the concept of multithreading in programming along with an example.